 Here's how I remember it.

 The paradox is that we can only become more like ourselves.
-We can’t change to become something that is not authentically us.
-We do, of course, continue to learn, grow, and evolve.
-But the only willful change that is sustainable is change that makes each of us more authentic.
+We can't change to become something that is not authentically us.
+While we do, of course, continue to learn, grow, and evolve, the only willful change that is sustainable is change that makes each of us more authentic.
 (I acknowledge that there is a bit of tautological ipso facto-ness to this, but stay with me here.)

 Perhaps this is why so many new year's resolutions are abandoned by March.
 Any of us can subvert our true selves for a month or two.
 But by March, the false intentions from New Year's Day are out the window.
 (The intention was true, but in a unsustainably false direction.)

 The gymnasiums and fitness centers are packed during January and February — and predictably empty by Spring.
 What happened?
 It's more than the change of seasons.
 It's the revealing of us for who we truly are — and only what we can truly become.

 I, for one, am not drawn to exercise.
 Exercise happens during hiking, walking, and restless moments on the treadmill, but I'm not drawn to exercise as an activity.
 I wish I were.
 But I am not.
 (I'd rather write.
 I don't have a dog.
 I'd rather take you for a walk.)

 Someday, perhaps, I will fall in love with exercise.
 (I know I will welcome a variety of emails from readers of Net Cotton Content on how to do so.)